|

 ekatmapratyayasaram

-the Self that subsists in waking, dream, and deep sleep is the 'I-am' consciousness
+the Self that subsists in waking, dream, and deep sleep is the 'I-am' consciousness OR

 the only valid proof for Turiya is the unchanging 'I-am' consciousness in every being